Pope Leo XIV: Entry into Augustinians and seminary studies

-On September 1, 1977, Prevost joined the Order of Saint Augustine as a novice in the Province of Our Mother of Good Counsel.
-He resided for one year at Immaculate Conception Church in the Gate District neighborhood of St. Louis, Missouri.
+On September 1, 1977, Prevost entered the Order of Saint Augustine's novitiate in the Province of Our Mother of Good Counsel, residing for one year at Immaculate Conception Church in St. Louis, Missouri.
 In the summer of 1978, Prevost spent three months in Clinical Pastoral Education at Abbott Northwestern Hospital in Minneapolis.
 He took his first vows on September 2, 1978, and his solemn vows on August 29, 1981.

-He returned to his father's native Hyde Park to obtain a Master of Divinity (MDiv) from Catholic Theological Union in 1982 and taught physics and math at St. Rita of Cascia High School in the Wrightwood neighborhood of Chicago during his studies.
+He returned to Hyde Park, where his father had grown up, to obtain a Master of Divinity (MDiv) from Catholic Theological Union in 1982 and taught physics and math at St. Rita of Cascia High School in the Wrightwood neighborhood of Chicago during his studies.
 As his spiritual director, a guide to the Christian life, he chose a religious sister, Sister Lyn Osiek, RSCJ, the supervisor of his theological reflection class.
-She described him as "calm and steady... a person who was at peace with himself."

 Ordination and missionary work in Peru

 On September 10, 1981, Prevost was ordained a deacon by Thomas Gumbleton at St. Clare of Montefalco Parish in Grosse Pointe Park, Michigan.
 That same year, Prevost concluded his studies at Catholic Theological Union.
 Prevost was ordained a priest in Rome, at the Chapel of Saint Monica of the Augustinians by Archbishop Jean Jadot on June 19, 1982.

-Prevost earned a Licentiate of Canon Law (JCL) in 1984, followed by a Doctor of Canon Law (JCD) degree in 1987, both from the Pontifical University of Saint Thomas Aquinas in Rome.
-During this period, he also learned Italian.
-His doctoral thesis was a canon law study of the role of local priors in the Order of Saint Augustine.
+Prevost earned a Licentiate of Canon Law (JCL) in 1984, followed by a Doctor of Canon Law (JCD) in 1987, both from the Pontifical University of Saint Thomas Aquinas in Rome.
+During this period, he also learned Italian and took part in the October 1983 protests against the placement of BGM-109G Gryphon missiles at Comiso Airport which occurred across Europe at this time.
+His doctoral thesis was a legal study of the role of Augustinian local priors.

 Prevost spent his novitiate at Immaculate Conception Church in St. Louis, Missouri.

-"Padre Roberto" joined the Augustinian mission in Peru in 1985, serving as chancellor of the Territorial Prelature of Chulucanas (1985–1986), as well as an aide to bishop John McNabb.
-Much of his work in his first year in Peru was focused on disaster relief following severe El Niño rainstorms.
+Prevost joined the Augustinian mission in Peru in 1985, serving as chancellor of the Territorial Prelature of Chulucanas, as well as an aide to bishop John McNabb.
+Much of his work in his first year in Peru focused on disaster relief following severe El Niño rainstorms.
 In 1987, after defending his doctoral thesis, he was vocation director and missions director of the Augustinian Province of Our Mother of Good Counsel in Olympia Fields, Illinois, and worked with the faculty of the Augustinian Novitiate in Oconomowoc, Wisconsin, before returning to Peru in 1988.
-During his time in Peru, Prevost met and appreciated the Dominican priest and theologian Gustavo Gutierrez, a pioneer of liberation theology.
+During his time in Peru, Prevost met and appreciated Dominican priest and theologian Gustavo Gutierrez, a pioneer of liberation theology.
 He also learned and mastered the Spanish language during this period.